 While Query Store collects queries, execution plans and statistics, its size in the database grows until this limit is reached.
 When that happens, Query Store automatically changes the operation mode to read-only and stops collecting new data, which means that your performance analysis is no longer accurate.

-The default value (100 MB) may not be sufficient if your workload generates large number of different queries and plans or if you want to keep query history for a longer period of time.
+The default value in SQL Server 2016 (13.x) and SQL Server 2017 (14.x) is 100 MB, and may not be sufficient if your workload generates large number of different queries and plans or if you want to keep query history for a longer period of time.
+Starting with SQL Server 2019 preview, the default value is 1 GB.
 Keep track of current space usage and increase the Max Size (MB) to prevent Query Store from transitioning to read-only mode.
 Use Management Studio or execute the following script to get the latest information about Query Store size:

 USE [QueryStoreDB]; GO SELECT actual_state_desc, desired_state_desc, current_storage_size_mb, max_storage_size_mb, readonly_reason FROM sys.database_query_store_options;

 The following script sets a new Max Size (MB):

 ALTER DATABASE [QueryStoreDB] SET QUERY_STORE (MAX_STORAGE_SIZE_MB = 1024);